E-L1me/Tactile-Games-And-Puzzles-Eagle-Project/README.md

 Here are three different game models and instructions instructions.
 The games with the instructions were selected by the Vista Center to manufactured (5 of each) and delivered.

-All of the models were designed to be tactile, fit within a common ~8-10" printbed, and require nearly no supports.
+All of the models were designed to be tactile, fit within a common ~8-10" printbed, require no supports.
 The models were designed on Onshape.
 Please contact me via GitHub if you print any! :)

 Best of luck!